The name of the Corporation is Naval Intelligence Professionals (NIP).

 An honorary title of Director Emeritus may be awarded former NIP Directors upon nomination by any member of the Board of Directors.
 Such designation would recognize extraordinary or unique contributions provided NIP by the nominee.
 Approval shall be by a two-thirds affirmative vote of the Board.

-The Corporation shall have the following officers: a Chairman/CEO, President, Secretary, Treasurer/CFO and Foundation Committee Chair.
+The Corporation shall have the following officers: a Chair/CEO, President, Secretary, Treasurer/CFO and Foundation Committee Chair.
 The Board of Directors may establish additional officers or authorize hired employees.
-Officers may fill more than one office, but the office of Chairman and of Secretary may not be held simultaneously and the office of Treasurer and Foundation Committee Chair shall not be held simultaneously.
+Officers may fill more than one office, but the office of Chair and of Secretary may not be held simultaneously and the office of Treasurer and Foundation Committee Chair shall not be held simultaneously.
 The Board of Directors will determine which officers need be bonded and the limits of bonding required to protect assets of the NIP.

 Officers will be elected by the members at the annual meeting.
 The Board of Directors will meet immediately after the annual election (generally in September or October).